LouisDesdoigts/dLux/docs/API/optics.md

 - `NonPropagatorOptics`
 - `AperturedOptics`

 These classes are not intended to be used directly, but rather to be inherited from and extended.
-Lets look at them one by one.
+Let's look at them one by one.

-The `BaseOptics` class is the base class for all optics classes in dLux, so if you inherit from the any of the `SimpleOptics`,`NonPropagatorOptics`, or `AperturedOptics` classes, you will automatically inherit from `BaseOptics`.
-It implements the`model` and `proapgate` methods, and defines the `propagate_mono` method as an abstract method.
+The `BaseOptics` class is the base class for all optics classes in ∂Lux, so if you inherit from `SimpleOptics`,`NonPropagatorOptics`, or `AperturedOptics`, you will automatically inherit from `BaseOptics`.
+It implements the `model` and `propagate` methods, and defines the `propagate_mono` method as an abstract method.
 This means that any class that inherits from `BaseOptics` must implement a `propagate_mono` method with the same signature as the abstract method.
-This is the only requirement for a class to be recognised as an optics class by dLux.
+This is the only requirement for a class to be recognised as an optics class by ∂Lux.

-The `SimpleOptics` class simply adds the `wf_npixels` and `diameter` attributes, along with a single method `_construct_wavefront(wavelength, offset)` that constructs a wavefront of the correct size and width, and performs the initial tilt from the `offset` value.
+The `SimpleOptics` class adds the `wf_npixels` and `diameter` attributes, and adds a single method: `_construct_wavefront(wavelength, offset)`, which constructs a wavefront of the correct size and width and performs the initial tilt from the `offset` value.

-The `NonPropagatorOptics` class adds the `psf_npixels`, `psf_pixel_scale`, and `psf_oversample` attributes, along with a `true_pixel_scale.
+The `NonPropagatorOptics` class adds the `psf_npixels`, `psf_pixel_scale`, and `psf_oversample` attributes, along with a `true_pixel_scale`.

-The `AperturedOptics` class adds the `aperture` and `mask` attributes, along with a `_apply_aperture(wavelength, offset)` method that applies the aperture and mask to the wavefront, calling the `_construct_wavefront` method under the hood.
+The `AperturedOptics` class adds the `aperture` and `mask` attributes, along with an `_apply_aperture(wavelength, offset)` method that applies the aperture and mask to the wavefront, calling the `_construct_wavefront` method under the hood.
 Note that by default, the `mask` attribute is applied as a transmissive mask if it supplied as an array.